gloryofrobots/arza/README.md

 # Arza programming language

-This repository contains prototype for experimental dynamically typed functional language

-## Goal

-To experiment with syntax and stackless virtual machine.
-It is not a production system.
+Arza is an experimental programming language supporting multiple dispatch and immutable data out of the box.
-Arza written in relatively 'slow' language python with not many speed optimisations.
+This is a prototype built in relatively 'slow' language python and is not ready for productin in any way.

 ## Running
 ```